moj-analytical-services/dbtools/README.md

 ## Meta data conformance

-When using the `read_sql` function you are required to specify the type of dataframe to return:
+When using the `read_sql` function you can specify the type of dataframe to return:

 - tibble _(default)_
 - data.table